 How Does Outsourced Fulfillment Work?

-Ecommerce retailers, wholesalers, and other merchants can outsource the process of fulfillment to a specialty provider.
-These third-party companies receive, sort, and store your inventory on your behalf in strategically located warehouses.
+Businesses can outsource fulfillment to third-party fulfillment companies, who receive, sort, and store your inventory in strategically located warehouses.

-Outsourcing fulfillment to an order fulfillment company is typically best for growing ecommerce businesses consistently processing more than 10 orders per day.
+Outsourcing fulfillment to an order fulfillment company is typically best for businesses receiving more orders than they can handle fulfilling themselves.
 Commonly, businesses will start fulfilling orders in-house, then shift to outsourcing once demand exceeds available space and labor.

 Pros & Cons of Third-party Fulfillment